-The signs and symptoms of a concussion usually last for up to four weeks, but may last longer.
+The signs and symptoms of a concussion usually last for one to four weeks, but may last longer.

 In some cases, it may take many weeks or months to heal.
 If you have had a previous concussion, you may take longer to recover.

-No two concussions are the same.
+No two concussion are the same.
 Do not compare your recovery to someone else's, or even to a previous concussion you have had.

-If your symptoms last longer than four weeks you should be referred to a healthcare professional who is an expert in the management of concussion.
+If your symptoms are persistent (i.e., last longer than four weeks if you're under 18) you should be referred to a healthcare professional who is an expert in the management of concussion.